EricYoung37/Java-Backend-Course/Short Questions/HW1.md

 ## Question 4
-> String pool and string immunity
+> String Pool & String Immunity

 ### What is String Pool in Java?
 The **String Pool** (also called the **String Intern Pool**) is a special memory area inside the **Java heap** that stores **unique String literals**.